RamSailopal/CaC-Lynis/README.md

 **rat** - Linus returns a hardened rating once it has run and the rat variable will be compared to this rating to determine a success or failure.
 For example is the actual hardened rating was 70 and rat was set to 80, there will be a failure.
 Conversely, if the rating was 70 and rat was set to 60, there would be a success.

+**rkpause** The time in minutes, to wait for rkhunter to complete before checking the output log (The reason this has been implemented is due to a hanging bug in Github actions) Default value is 5 minutes.

 The default for **rat** is 70